-The airport in Newquay is about 45 minutes away by car; hotel transfers are £75 each way.
-Exeter’s airport is a two-hour drive from the hotel; transfers are £200 each way.
+The airport in Newquay is about 45 minutes away by car.
+Exeter’s airport is a two-hour drive from the hotel.
 From London Heathrow, it’s a hefty four and a half hours behind the wheel.

-The station in Truro is the most convenient – the drive should take around 40 minutes and hotel transfers are £60 each way.
+The station in Truro is the most convenient – the drive should take around 40 minutes.
 From here, Great Western runs services across the country, including to and from London, Exeter, Birmingham, Manchester and Edinburgh.

 The closest big town is Truro, a 40-minute drive north.
 It’s worth coming by car if you want to see more of the Cornish riviera.
 Parking at the hotel costs £8 a day – it’s 200 yards down the road, so you may want to offload your luggage first.

 St Mawes harbour is the docking point for the passenger ferry from Falmouth and the car ferry from Truro.
-Private jets can touch down at Newquay’s airport and choppers can descend on the nearby landing field.
+Private jets can touch down at Newquay’s airport.

 Worth getting out of bed for